Do you ever feel stressed out and anxious at times? Maybe you experience an impact on your mental and physical health because of this?

 In particular, they are all about positive change, about caring for yourself, and about learning to identify triggers for anxiety and stress so that you can act on them before you become overwhelmed.

 Talking about your problems, distracting yourself from negative spirals and learning how to shift your focus can all make stress so much easier to handle.

 However, if you're only going to do one thing discussed in the list above, the evidence most strongly favors practicing meditation or engaging in hypnosis.
 Both of these approaches allow you to give your brain a proper rest and also teach the subconscious part of your mind to respond to stress in new, more productive ways.

-Self-hypnosis is especially good for this, as it allows you to internalize messages that directly relate to stress, and it can have a direct impact on common physical symptoms like panic attacks, insomnia, and restlessness.
+Self-hypnosis for stress is especially good for this, as it allows you to internalize messages that directly relate to stress, and it can have a direct impact on common physical symptoms like panic attacks, insomnia, and restlessness.

 It can also be easier to start hypnosis than to begin meditation, as hypnosis leads you directly into a receptive state.
 Many hypnotherapists use deep breathing and mindfulness practices as part of their sessions, too, so it's possible to benefit from both meditation techniques and hypnosis at the same time.

 No matter what you're going through, try to take strength in your proven resilience.
 If you look at your history, you'll see that you've already overcome so much.
 You are capable of more than you know, and you will continue to meet life's challenges as they come.
 You are not alone.